Introduction

 4. Compliance and Security:

-Since the HRIS handles your most sensitive employee data and manages critical financial and labor law functions, the vendor’s commitment to security and regulatory updates is non-negotiable.
+Since the HRIS handles your most sensitive employee data and manages critical financial and labour law functions, the vendor’s commitment to security and regulatory updates is non-negotiable.
 Protecting data and staying legally compliant are paramount.

 - Security: Cloud-based vendors should have advanced security certifications and proven protocols to protect sensitive employee data better than in-house solutions.